Museo Nao Victoria

-The Nao Victoria Museum is located in Punta Arenas, Chile, and has been open to the public since 1 October 2011.
-The museum is private, the owner has received the Medal of the President of Chile for his work in promoting national identity during the celebrations for the bicentenary of the independence of the South American country.
-Spanish Vice Consul in Punta Arenas gave the entrepreneur the prize "Hispanic Identity" for the building of the Nao Victoria Replica.

-Aim of the Museo Nao Victoria

-The museum's goal is to be interactive and offer its visitors the experience of interacting with replicas of the ships that contributed to the discovery of the area, colonization of the territory, or have a special and historic heritage significance for the Magallanes Region of Chile.
+The Nao Victoria Museum is a private maritime museum located in Punta Arenas, Chile.
+It has been open to the public since 1 October 2011.
+The museum offers interactive displays featuring replicas of the ships that contributed to the discovery of the area, helped colonize the territory, or had a special and historic heritage significance for the Magallanes Region of Chile.
 The replicas were built using traditional shipbuilding techniques.

 Collections

 The main collection of the museum is the full-size replicas of historic ships on display along the Straits of Magellan.
-Replicas of weapons and ancient navigation tools are also exhibited as well as copies of documents and books relating to the historic ships and an outdoor shipbuilding workshop.
+Replicas of weapons and ancient navigation tools are also exhibited, as well as copies of documents and books relating to the historic ships and an outdoor shipbuilding workshop.

 Replicas

 Today the museum has three ship replicas: